Bonded moving company? Bonded movers? What does bonded mean?

 Bonded mover - what does bonded mean

-Whenever a consumer asks me if my moving company is "bonded" what I hear is someone who is worried and looking for a measure of assurance that my company is reputable and won't take advantage of them.
-However, it is rare that a consumer understands what "bonded" actually means, and why the term "bonded" does not usually pertain to the moving and storage industry.
+Whenever a consumer asks me if my moving company is "bonded", what I hear is someone who is worried and looking for a measure of assurance that my company is reputable and won't take advantage of them.
+However, a consumer rarely understands what the term "bonded" actually means and why the term "bonded" does not usually pertain to the moving and storage industry.

-Simply put, a bond is a third party's obligation promising to pay a penalty if a vendor company does not fulfill its contractual obligations.
-There are various types of bonds such as a License Bond, Performance Bond, Bid Bond, Indemnity Bond, Payment Bond or a Surety Bond.
-A bond is a financial guarantee that a business will honor it's contractual obligations.
-For example, companies which bid on contracts are frequently required be bonded.
+Simply put, a bond is a third party's obligation promising to pay the bond penalty if the vendor company does not fulfill its contractual obligations.
+There are various types of bonds, such as a License Bond, a Performance Bond, a Bid Bond, an Indemnity Bond, a Payment Bond or a Surety Bond.
+A bond is a financial guarantee that a business will honor its contractual obligations.
+For example, companies that bid on contracts are frequently required to be bonded.

-• A PERFORMANCE BOND is a guarantee that you will perform work in accordance with the terms of a contract.
+• A PERFORMANCE BOND is a guarantee that the vendor will perform work in accordance with the terms of a contract.

-• A BID BOND is a guarantee you will perform work if the bid is won by you.
+• A BID BOND is a guarantee the vendor will perform work if the bid is won.

-• An INDEMNITY BOND promises to reimburse loss incurred if you fail to perform or if you fail to pay other vendors or subcontractors in the performance of the contact.
+• An INDEMNITY BOND promises to reimburse a loss that is incurred if the vendor fails to perform or if you fail to pay other vendors or subcontractors in the performance of the contract.

 • A LICENSE BOND is required by some states for certain businesses.
 In some cases you pay the state directly rather than obtaining a bond.